Hokkaido wolf: Taxonomy and origin

-The Ezō wolf or Hokkaidō wolf (Canis lupus hattai Kishida, 1931) is an extinct subspecies of the gray wolf (Canis lupus).
+The Ezō wolf (Note: Ezo is a Japanese word meaning "foreigner" and referred to the historical lands of the Ainu people to the north of Honshu, which the Japanese named Ezo-chi.
+The Ainu were to be found on Hokkaido, Sakhalin, the Kuril islands, and as far north as the Kamchatka Peninsula.) or Hokkaidō wolf (Canis lupus hattai Kishida, 1931) is an extinct subspecies of the gray wolf (Canis lupus).
 In 1890, the skulls of Japanese wolves (Canis lupus hodophilax) were compared with those of wolves from Hokkaido in the British Museum.
 The specimens were noticeably different and explained to be local varieties of the same subspecies.
 Later, explorers to the Kuril islands of Iturup and Kunashir believed that the wolves they saw there were the Japanese subspecies.
 In 1889, the wolf became extinct on Hokkaido island.
 In 1913, Hatta Suburō proposed that the wolf might be related to the Siberian wolf but had no living specimens to undertake further analysis.
 In 1931, Kishida Kyukishi described a skull from a wolf killed in 1881 and declared it to be a distinct subspecies.
 In 1935, Pocock examined one of the specimens in the British Museum that had been obtained in 1886 and named it Canis lupus rex because of its large size.

 Analysis of its mitochondrial DNA showed it to be identical with gray wolf specimens from Canada, Alaska and the US, indicating that the ancestor of the Ezo wolf was genetically related to the ancestor of North American wolves.
 The coalescence time back to the most recent common ancestor for two Ezo wolf samples was estimated to be 3,100 (between 700 and 5,900) years ago, and the Ezo wolf is estimated to have diverged from North American wolves 9,300 (between 5,700 and 13,700) years ago.
 These estimates indicate that Ezo wolves colonized Japan more recently than Japanese wolves from the Asian continent during the last glacial period via a land bridge with Sakhalin Island, which existed up to 10,000 years ago.
 The Tsugaru Strait was 3 km wide during the last glacial period, which prevented Ezo wolves from colonizing Honshu and they likely arrived in Japan less than 14,000 years ago.
 A more recent study estimates their arrival in Hokkaido less than 10,000 YBP.

 Stable isotope analysis measures the amount of different isotopes of the same element contained within a specimen.
 When conducted on the bone of an extinct specimen, it informs researchers about the diet of the specimen.
 In 2017, radiocarbon dating and an isotopic analysis of bone collagen was conducted Ezo wolf specimens.
 The radiocarbon dating confirmed that the wolves spanned different time periods dating back as far as 4,000 years ago.
 The isotopic analysis showed that feeding habits of these wolves were similar to the modern "coastal" British Columbia wolf, with both populations dependent on both marine and terrestrial prey.